Core Architecture & Compliance Mapping for Public Records Automation

 )

-record = evaluate_retention_policy(record)
+record = compute_deadline(record, holidays)

-record = evaluate_exemptions(record, extracted_metadata)
+record = evaluate_exemptions(record, metadata)

-with open("audit_trail.jsonl", "a", encoding="utf-8") as log:
+with open("ledger.jsonl", "a", encoding="utf-8") as ledger:

-log.write(json.dumps(asdict(record)) + "\n")
+ledger.write(json.dumps(asdict(record)) + "\n")

 return record